CarlosDDCmx/carlosddcmx.github.io/_coding/2_Introduction_to_programming.md

 ### 5.2.3 **save_JSON_file**

 Finally the function to store everything in a file.
-In python the reserved word "with" along function open is used to store files.
+In python the reserved word "**with**" along function **open** is used to store files.
 It is important to mention nowadays with globalization, using the encoding for utf-8 should be default.
 However this is not standard practice, every file should be considered to use special characters, no professional coder nowadays should left files without working with non-standard characters (roman alphabet).

 ```python
 def save_JSON_file(table: List[List[Any]], JSON_file: str):